VETERINARY MEDICINE 1 - 2021/2

 - Portfolio – PASS/FAIL

-To pass the module students are required to achieve a mark of 50% in each of the Written Examinations, pass 80% of stations within the Objective Structured Clinical Examination and obtain a pass in the Portfolio.
+To pass the module students are required to achieve a weighted aggregate mark of 50% in the Written Examinations and obtain a pass in the Portfolio.
 In order to obtain a pass in the Portfolio students must complete all of the following elements:

 - Clinical Skills Log (completion of peer led clinical skills log)